withastro/docs/src/pages/en/reference/api-reference.md

 	Content: AstroComponent;
   /* Function that returns array of h1...h6 element in this file */
 	getHeaders(): Promise<{ depth: number; slug: string; text: string }[]>;
-  /* Function the returns the file source code in raw Markdown and HTML  */
+  /* Function that returns the file source code in raw Markdown and HTML  */
 	getResult(): Promise<{ md: string; html: string }[]>;
 }
 ```